Why Investment Banks Make So Much Money

 As long as the investing process requires skilled individuals with years of experience, fees are unlikely to come down.

-The only way this will happen in the future is if computerized investing takes over – but while that has happened on the flow trading and prop trading side, it’s not viable to let computers run $50 billion deals.
+The only way this will happen in the future is if computerized investing takes over – but while that has happened on the sales & trading side, even in fixed income, it’s not viable to let computers run $50 billion deals.

 On the investment banking side, there’s even more of a case to be made for lower fees: in a lot of cases, bankers simply don’t add that much value.